Stop Using localStorage of Javascript

 - Susceptibility to Cross-Site Scripting (XSS): Data in

-is easily accessible through JavaScript.
-If your site is vulnerable to XSS attacks, an attacker can inject malicious scripts that access sensitive data stored inlocalStorage
+localStorageis easily accessible through JavaScript.
+If your site is vulnerable to XSS attacks, an attacker can inject malicious scripts that access sensitive data stored inlocalStorage. - Lack of Encryption: Data stored in

-is not encrypted, meaning any sensitive information (e.g., user tokens, credentials) stored there can be easily exposed.
+localStorageis not encrypted, meaning any sensitive information (e.g., user tokens, credentials) stored there can be easily exposed.

 2. Performance Concerns